-IGINLA-AINA: CBN transfer policy frustrating Nigerian students in Northern Cyprus
+Iginla-Aina: CBN transfer policy frustrating Nigerian students in Northern Cyprus

 Iginla-Aina said that there are not many rooms for such opportunities given the size of the country.
 Many of the students have had to indulge in illicit activities due to the misunderstanding and misinformation surrounding job security and access to other European countries.

-She lamented that the government of Northern Cyprus and university authorities have observed that a number of admitted students do not show up for lectures, having been brainwashed by these agents.
+She lamented that the government of Northern Cyprus and university authorities have observed that several admitted students do not show up for lectures, having been brainwashed by these agents.

+According to her, deportation rates will increase as persons with fake IDs will be detected with the improved Information Technology (IT) system in the immigration services of Northern Cyprus.

 He revealed that the settlement of fees, rents, and other needs was difficult.

-He also stated that the Island was a safe haven for students to learn, with high quality education system, low crime rate and a tourist friendly destination.
+He also stated that the Island was a haven for students to learn, with a high quality education system, a low crime rate and a tourist-friendly destination.

+He listed institution accreditation, affordable tuition fees, cultural diversity, safe and trouble-free zones, qualitative education, medical insurance and prevalence of the rule of law as some of the things that international students need to know about Cyprus.

+He further noted that the Island has many universities where over 100,000 students from various countries study, even as he revealed that the number was exponentially growing every year.
+“All universities in Northern Cyprus are accredited by the Ministry of Education in Turkey and equally recognized worldwide,” he added.

 Disclaimer